aurbac/aws-systems-manager/README.md

 6\.
 Next you will see page documenting your running command then and overall success in green.

-**Now you can get into you Windows/Linux instances with the new password.**
+**Once each instance task is finished you can check the web server by accessing by the public IP in your browser.**

 ## Maintenance Windows and Patching